CHAPTER 300. CIVIL ACTION Rule

 The five day provision of this rule is in keeping with the general principle of insuring the expeditious handling of these actions.
 A general provision for costs has also been included.

-The magisterial district judge may in his entry of judgment order the payment of the same in periodic installments which shall not extend beyond twelve (12) months from the date of judgment.
+The magisterial district judge may in the entry of judgment order the payment of the same in periodic installments that shall not extend beyond 12 months from the date of judgment.

 Official Note